-- 22.11 A student shall undergo two periods of supervised Industrial Training: 8 weeks between Levels 200 and 300, and 20 weeks starting from the beginning of Semester 2 of Level 400 including part of the vacation between Levels 400 and 500. - 22.12 Industrial Training course codes shall be as follows:
+22.11 A student shall undergo two periods of supervised Industrial Attachment: 8 weeks between Levels 300 and 400 (winter session), and another 8 weeks between Levels 400 and 500 (winter session).

+22.12 Industrial Attachment course codes shall be as follows, unless otherwise specified in the departmental regulations:

-ITB200 Industrial Training I (duration 8 weeks, 4 credits, core course)
+a) ITB340 Industrial Attachment I (duration 8 weeks, 4 credits, core course)

-ITB420 Industrial Training II (duration 20 weeks, 10 credits, core course).
+b) ITB440 Industrial Attachment II (duration 8 weeks, 4 credits, core course).

-- 22.13 During the course of Industrial Training, a student shall be subjected to such codes, procedures, laws, rules, and other regulations as applicable to the industry. - 22.14 Subject to Regulations Governing Admissions, Fees and Discipline Regulation 4.0, and Regulation 22.13 above, a student who receives a final warning for misconduct during the course of Industrial Training shall be subjected to Discipline Regulations.
+22.13 During the course of Industrial Attachment, a student shall be subjected to such codes, procedures, laws, rules, and other regulations as applicable to the industry.

+22.14 Subject to Regulations Governing Admissions, Fees and Discipline Regulation 4.2, and Regulation 22.13 above, a student who receives a final warning for misconduct during the course of Industrial Attachment shall be subjected to Discipline Regulations.

-22.21 During the course of the Industrial Training period, each student shall be visited twice at the location of placement to be assessed by the Faculty of Engineering and Technology staff.
+22.21 During the course of the Industrial Attachment period, each student shall be visited at least once at the location of placement to be assessed by the Faculty of Engineering and Technology staff.

-- 22.22 A student's performance will be assessed by means of: - 22.22a) Continuous assessment by the industrial based supervisor and an assessor from a relevant department of the Faculty of Engineering and Technology; - 22.22b) Industrial Training report and logbook submitted by the student at the end of the Industrial Training period:
+22.22 A student's performance will be assessed by means of:

+22.22a) Continuous assessment by the industrial based supervisor and an assessor from a relevant department of the Faculty of Engineering and Technology;

+22.22b) Industrial Attachment report and logbook submitted by the student at the end of the Industrial Attachment period;

-22.22c) Oral Presentation.
+22.22c) Oral Presentation of Industrial Attachment report.

-- 22.23 ITB200 shall be assessed as based on Regulations 22.22 a) and 22.22 b).
-The ratio of marks for continuous assessment to Industrial Training report shall be 1:2. - 22.24 ITB420 shall be evaluated as specified in Regulation 22.22.
-The ratio of marks for continuous assessment to Industrial Training report to oral presentation shall be 1:2:1.
+22.23 ITB340 shall be assessed as based on Regulations 22.22 a) and 22.22 b).
+The ratio of marks for continuous assessment to Industrial Attachment report shall be 1:2.

+22.24 ITB440 shall be evaluated as specified in Regulation 22.22.
+The ratio of marks for continuous assessment to Industrial Attachment report to oral presentation shall be 1:2:1.